Basics Explainers

 What are the advantages of feeder funds?

-A feeder fund has advantages and disadvantages.
+Like any investment product, a feeder fund has advantages and disadvantages.
 One clear advantage is the lower minimum investment.
-Instead of one big cash-in, you can do it one little at a time.
-This is a good way to save automatically.
-They also have lower fees compared to UITFs.
+Instead of putting in a huge amount, you can invest a little at a time.

 The disadvantage of feeder funds is that they’re not available for all UITFs.
 Another disadvantage is you won’t be able to time your investments.
-This means you can’t choose when to invest and when not to invest because you have to put in the money regularly.

 Feeder funds in summary

 Feeder funds are UITFs that are more accessible while letting you set up a way to save and invest without effort.
-They have lower minimum investment and top up requirements and they have lower fees as well.

 Share this Article